FFmpeg/asm-lessons/lesson-01/README.md

 ---

 This is a macro to denote the function returns.
-Virtually all assembly functions in FFmpeg modify the data in the arguments as opposed to returning a value.
+Virtually all Assembly functions in FFmpeg modify the data in the arguments as opposed to returning a value.

-As you'll see in the assignment, we create function pointers to assembly functions and use them where available.
+As you'll see in the assignment, we create function pointers to Assembly functions and use them where available.

 > [Next lesson](../lesson-02/README.md)